-Pattern Input Output Comment /(←a) (bc) (→d)/ 1 abcbc d2 partial match 'bc' could be inserted. /(←a) (bc) (→bcd)/ 1 abcbc d2 partial match 'bc' could be inserted. /(bc)d/ 1 abcbc d2 partial match 'd' could be inserted. /(←a) (bc) (→d)/ 1abcbcd2 no match as with the matches function; the backwards search for 'a' fails.
+Pattern Input Output Comment /(←a) (bc) (→d)/ 1 a bcbc d 2 partial match 'bc' could be inserted. /(←a) (bc) (→bcd)/ 1 a bcbc d 2 partial match 'bc' could be inserted. /(bc)d/ 1 a bcbc d 2 partial match 'd' could be inserted. /(-a) (bc) (→d)/ 1 a bcbc d2 no match as with the matches function; the backwards search for 'a' fails.

-The typical usage of incremental match is to make a series of incremental match calls, marching through a buffer with each successful match.
+The typical usage of incremental matching is to make a series of incremental match calls, marching through a buffer with each successful match.
 At the end, if there is a partial match, one loads another buffer (or waits for other input).
-When the process terminates (no more buffers/input available), then a regular match call is made.
+When the process terminates (no more buffers or input are available), then a regular match call is made.

 Internally, incremental matching can be implemented in the regular expression engine by detecting whether the matching process ever fails when the current position is at or after targetLimit, and setting a flag if so.
-If the overall match fails, and this flag is set, then the return value is set to partial_match.
-Otherwise, either match or no_match is returned, as appropriate.
+If the overall match fails, and this flag is set, then the return value is set to partial\match.
+Otherwise, either match or no\match is returned, as appropriate.

-The return value partial_match indicates that there was a partial match: if further characters were added there could be a match to the resulting string.
+The return value partial\match indicates that there was a partial match: if further characters were added there could be a match to the resulting string.
 It may be useful to divide this return value into two, instead:

-- extendable_match: in addition to there being a partial match, there was also a match somewhere in the string.
-For example, when matching /(ab)/ against "aba", there is a match, and if other characters were added ("a", "aba",...) there could also be another match. - only_partial_match: there was no other match in the string.
+- extendable\match: in addition to there being a partial match, there was also a match somewhere in the string.
+For example, when matching /(ab)\/ against "aba", there is a match, and if other characters were added ("a", "aba",...) there could also be another match. - only\partial\match: there was no other match in the string.
 For example, when matching /abcd/ against "abc", there is only a partial match; there would be no match unless additional characters were added.

-4.8 Unicode Set Sharing
+3.8 Unicode Set Sharing